 What Is a Stress Fracture?

 A stress fracture is a small crack in a bone.
-These fractures most often are a result of overuse and can occur with an increase in activity.
+These fractures most often result from overuse and can occur with an increase in activity.
 Stress fractures most commonly occur in the weightbearing bones of the legs.
 When a bone is subjected to

 The symptoms of stress fractures vary widely.
 The most common complaint is pain.
 The pain may develop gradually and often is relieved by rest.
 Pain usually becomes more intense with physical activity and can be associated with swelling.
 It is rare to

 Overuse is the most common cause of a stress fracture.
-An increase in exercise, athletics, job duties or even a change in shoes can cause a stress fracture.
+An increase in exercise, athletics, job duties, or even a change in shoes can cause a stress fracture.

-Other risk factors include repetitive and high impact activities, such as running, gymnastics, and dance.
+Other risk factors include repetitive and high-impact activities, such as running, gymnastics, and dance.
 Osteoporosis also may increase the risk of a stress fracture.
 Weaker bones may be more susceptible to changes in activity.
 Any bone of the foot can develop a stress fracture.

-After learning your medical history, your doctor will examine your foot for areas of tenderness and take X-rays.
+After learning your medical history, your foot and ankle orthopaedic surgeon will examine your foot for areas of tenderness and take X-rays.
 A stress fracture typically is painful directly over the affected bone.
 If the X-rays are normal, but there is still a high suspicion

 Since stress fractures most often occur as a result of overuse, initial treatment includes stopping the activity that brought on the fracture.
 A period of rest typically is needed.
 If a low impact type of exercise such as biking does not recreate the

 Risks and Complications

 The most common complication that occurs with a stress fracture involves the bone not healing, called a nonunion.
-Other complications include malunion, where the bone heals but in an abnormal position, or recurrent fractures.
+Other complications include malunion, in which the bone heals but in an abnormal position, or recurrent fractures.
 Recurrent fractures occur

 How can I prevent stress fractures?

-Start slowly when beginning an exercise program.
+- Start slowly when beginning an exercise program.
 You should walk and stretch to warm up before progressing to running.